The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

-A graph is \emph{smooth} if all the vertices' permutations $s_0$ are cyclic, all genus defects are $0$ and all marking defects are of size at most $1.$ The ribbon graph is connected if the underlying graph is.
-We define isomorphisms and automorphisms in the expected way.
-Write $Aut(G)$ for the automorphism group of $G.$ \end{definition} \begin{nn} Throughout this article, given a ribbon graph, possibly with extra structure such as a graded ribbon graph, or a nodal graph, which will be defined later, we shall write $[h]$ for the class of the half edge or the edge $h$ under the action of the automorphism group.
+\begin{nn} Throughout this article, given a ribbon graph, possibly with extra structure such as a graded ribbon graph, or a nodal graph, which will be defined later, we shall write $[h]$ for the class of the half edge or the edge $h$ under the action of the automorphism group.
 We similarly define $[A]$ for a subset of edges or half edges. \end{nn} \begin{rmk} If $\NNN:\NNN(\Sigma)\to\Sigma$ is the normalization of $\Sigma,$ and $\gamma$ is the JS differential on $\Sigma$ with prescribed perimeters, then $\NNN^*\gamma$ is a JS differential, hence the unique JS differential, on $\NNN(\Sigma),$ with the same perimeters, and such that marked points which are preimages of nodes have $0-$ perimeter. \end{rmk}